JayaAnim/kdbe/README.md

 # Release notes

+- `v112`:
+  - Updates to the default dockerfile.
+  - Adds tools for managing Python projects.
 - `v111`:
   - Adds an s3 client which can copy between buckets within different host providers, i.e. AWS to DigitalOcean.
 - `v110`: